Frequently Asked Questions

 To support students in the learning process, Richland offers a supervised homework and reflection sessions after school, from 3:30-4:00 pm Monday to Friday.
 Students can remain in their classroom with their homeroom teachers, or receive support from a Specialist Teacher at this time.
 This extra support is at no additional cost, and allows our older students to get a head start on homework, minimize daily workload, and enjoy more quality family time at home.
 This reflection time for our younger students provides them with opportunities to revisit activities they enjoyed during the day, and to collaborate with friends.

-Small class sizes are one of Richland’s strongest features, as the low teacher to student ratio allows for differentiated instruction and individual attention that is simply not possible in larger classrooms.
-The teacher –to-student ratios at Richland are: JK-SK – 1:14 and in Grades 1-8 – 1:19.
+Small class sizes are one of Richland’s strongest features, as the low teacher-to-student ratio allows for differentiated instruction and individual attention that is simply not possible in larger classrooms.
+The teacher-to-student ratios at Richland are: JK-SK – 1:12 and in Grades 1-8 – 1:20.